Kitab al-I'tibar: Material culture

 Usama describes another time when his possessions were stolen when his family are returning from Egypt.
 On their journey, the King of Jerusalem took all their valuable possessions: ...jewellery, which had been entrusted to the women, clothes, gems, swords, weapons and gold and silver amounting to about thirty thousand dinars.

-The most significant loss for Usama were his 4,000 books.
+The most significant loss for Usama was his 4,000 books.
 Books would be a very valuable item in the era before printing as they must be transcribed by hand (by a scribe) and only the wealthy would be able to afford them.
 Usama can cope with the loss of his other possessions but could never forget the loss of his books: "Their loss has left a heartsore that will stay with me to the last day of my life".

 In the militarized society of the time, war spoils were highly valued.
 They demonstrated prestige as only the rich elite could afford them.
 For example, Usama describes a quilted gold saddle he owned.
 He suggests that only someone of his status could afford such an item: Read what is on it.
 Is it' Abbas ' name and his son's, or is it my name?
 And who else in the days of al-Hafiz could ride in Egypt on a gold saddle but I?